zkorum/legal/README.md

     - opinions that they viewed on the conversations they opened
     - opinions that they clicked on to see the replies
     - replies that they viewed on the opinions they opened
 - Unlike mainstream social apps, users can opt out from the collection of this data.
 They can view and delete this information at any time.
-Doing so will affect the availability or pertinence of the For You algorithm.
+Doing so will affect the availability or pertinence of the "Discover" algorithm.

 We may add more of this type of data, but it is a decent beginning.